xing/hops/packages/config/readme.md

 # Usage

 Please find a list of the default options below.
 They can be set in your project's package.json and can be overridden by using [npm config](https://docs.npmjs.com/cli/config) in the command line.
-You can import and extend hops-config within your project allowing you to use it to configure your isomorphic applications.
-The configuration is immutable at runtime.
+You can extend hops-config within your project allowing you to use it to configure your isomorphic applications.
+The configuration is immutable at runtime - if you import it in your own application, you can only read its values, but you cannot alter them.

-## Available options
+## Available Options

 | Field | Type | Description |
 |-------|------|-------------|
 | `https` | `Boolean` | Whether to use https or not.
 Defaults to `false` |